Mental health consequences of immigration detention: Conditions in detention centers

-People who are detained in the immigration detention centers endure the hardships of countless problems such as negligence, learning a second language, overcrowded confinements, rising temperatures in the centers, with lights on the 24 hours, little to no medical care for struggling migrants, discrimination, sickness and more.
+People who are detained in the immigration detention centers often endure the hardships of countless problems such as negligence, learning a second language, overcrowded confinements, rising temperatures in the centers, with lights on the 24 hours, little to no medical care for migrants, discrimination, sickness and more.

 In the United States, during President Trump's administration, members of Congress and other government officials visited the immigration detention centers run by Immigration and Customs Enforcement (ICE) and Human Services Administration for Children and Families (ACF) in Texas.
 Many of which were shocked at what they had encountered, based on the 60 children interviewed many of whom malnourished and sanitation was not appropriate for living conditions.
 Numerous cases were confirmed that about 540 migrants and some staff members were infected with the mumps disease in Texas.
 As the number of cases increased in different ICE facilities, and exponential growth of detainees 25,000 doses of vaccines that were administered weren't enough.